repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

     ║                                     STEP 2: Load roles keys                                      ║
     ╚══════════════════════════════════════════════════════════════════════════════════════════════════╝

-    The keys must to have a password and the file must to be accessible.
+    The keys must have a password and the file must be accessible.

-    Depending of the Organization, each key has an owner.
-During the the key loading process is
-    important that the owner of the key insert the password.
+    Depending on the Organization, each key has an owner.
+During the key loading process, it is important that the owner of the key inserts the password.

-    The password or the key content is not shown in the screen.
+    The password or the key content is not shown on the screen.

     Ready to start loading the keys?
 Passwords will be required for keys [y/n]: y